What is bad art?

 There is no inherently good or bad art.

-What is “bad” art to me is another person’s favorite style.
-What you see as “good” art is 100% being ripped apart in comments somewhere on the internet.
+What is bad art to me is another person’s favorite style.
+What you see as “good” art is being ripped apart in comments somewhere on the internet.
 Many people have tried to define what makes art good or bad, but it’s a waste of time to do so.

 When you find yourself declaring a piece of art is bad, I encourage you to unpack that.
 Obviously, you don’t like the art, but why?
 Is it the colors, the perspective, the subject matter, the technical skills, the style, etc.?
 Is it just because you’re jealous of that artist’s success and want to devalue what they do so you can protect your own ego?
-(Deep, I know, but it’s worth asking.)
+(I’ve been there!)

 It’s okay to not like someone’s art, but don’t ever fool yourself into thinking you have a universal definition for bad art.
 Everyone has different taste in art.